TaylorJC/luasm/README.md

 ## API
 ### `luasm.make(t)`
-- Params: `t` a table with at least a table of directed edges named `edges` Ex. `edges = {from = 'start', to = 'end'}`
+- Params: `t` a table containing a list of directed **edges** named Ex. `states = {edges = {from = 'start', to = 'end'}}`
 - Returns: A finite state machine (table) built from the given table

 Creates a finite state machine from the given table.
-Fails with an error if the given table does not contains a key value set of edges as described aboce
+Fails with an error if the given table does not contains a key value set of edges as described above

 ### `machine:next(...)`
-- Params: `...` varargs that are passed on to the `onexit` and `onenter` callbacks, if they exist for the involved states.
+- Params: `...` args that are passed on to the `onexit` and `onenter` callbacks, if they exist for the involved states.

-If the current state is single edged transitions to the next state, else warns the user.
+If the current state is single edged this transitions to the next state, else it fails and warns the user.

 ### `machine.transition(to_state, ...)`
 - Params: `to_state` the string name of the state to tranisition to.
-- Params: `...` varargs that are passed on to the `onexit` and `onenter` callbacks, if they exist for the involved states.
+- Params: `...` args that are passed on to the `onexit` and `onenter` callbacks, if they exist for the involved states.

-Transitions to the given state if able, else warns the user.
+Transitions to the given state if able, else it fails and warns the user.

 ### `machine.state.onexit | machine.state.onenter = function(self, ...)`